Mar 20, 2017: The Miracle of Goodnature Traps

 We ended up hiking out a day early and that hike out was the most interesting hike I have had on Mohihi-Wai'alae trail.
 Crossing Mohihi stream, which usually is easy rock-hopping, involved wading across a rushing stream where the water was up past my knees.
 And at Kawaikoi stream, which we can usually drive across, we spent two hours debating how to cross the stream.
-The stream was running very fast and was up past my knees.
+The stream was running very fast and was up to my stomach!
+(Granted, I am not too tall).
 It had tripled in width as well.
 Eventually, we slung some strands of webbing across the stream, and crossed on foot, leaving our vehicles behind and hitching a ride with other State workers.
 It was an eventful day, to say the least.

 February 28, 2013: First trip to the “miraculous” Alaka’i

 (From the notebook of seasonal technician Cody Bear Sutton)

 I think one of the most exciting things in life is adventuring into an unfamiliar wild place.
 My first trip into the Alaka'i did not disappoint.
 The group of seasonal workers for KFBRP received their first taste of the Alaka'i this past week and I think I speak for most of us when I say it was an eye-opening and awe-inspiring trip for those of us with little familiarity with Kaua'i.